-Exclusion Relevant Policy/Law

-Contracts for the acquisition or lease of KCC Property Management Protocol

-land and/or real estate Section 123 of the Local Government Act

-Regulation 10 of the Public Contracts

-Regulations 2015

-Contracts for permanent or fixed-term HR/Recruitment Policies Regulation 10 of the Public Contracts

-employment (not including agency staff, contractors and consultants) Regulation 10 of the Public Contracts Regulations 2015

-Non-trade mandatory payments to third These are not subject to competition due to their

-parties, such as insurance claims, pension

-payments, payments to public bodies provision of supplies, services or works.

-A declared emergency authorised by the

-Emergency Planning Officer

-Awarding of Grants where this is not an · ·

-extension of funding for current contracted ed grant award and not a public contract for services.

-services

-Loans and investments KCC Financial Regulations and Treasury

-Management Strategy Regulation 10 of the Public Contracts

-Regulations 2015

-Placement of a child with Special Children and Families Act 2014 and ESFA

-Educational Needs where already directed guidance 2019-20 para 86

-following statutory assessment

-Direct payments to customers following Section 12 of The Care Act 2014

-care assessment (for example, payments

-under Self-Directed Support or Individual

-Budgets) 1/001 0 1% 1% 144.04

-Discharging the obligations placed on the KCC's Constitution at 11.21

-Monitoring Officer pursuant to the

-Constitution
+Exclusion Relevant Policy/Law Contracts for the acquisition or lease of KCC Property Management Protocol land and/or real estate Section 123 of the Local Government Act Regulation 10 of the Public Contracts Regulations 2015 Contracts for permanent or fixed-term HR/Recruitment Policies employment (not including agency staff, Regulation 10 of the Public Contracts contractors and consultants) Regulations 2015 Non-trade mandatory payments to third These are not subject to competition due to their parties, such as insurance claims, pension nature and are not in consideration for the payments, payments to public bodies provision of supplies, services or works.
+A declared emergency authorised by the The Civil Contingencies Act 2004 Emergency Planning Officer Awarding of Grants where this is not an Corporate Grants Procedure - where a genuine extension of funding for current contracted grant award and not a public contract for services. services Loans and investments KCC Financial Regulations and Treasury Management Strategy Regulation 10 of the Public Contracts Regulations 2015 Placement of a child with Special Children and Families Act 2014 and ESFA Educational Needs where already directed guidance 2019-20 para 86 following statutory assessment Continue 40 of The Comp Apt 2044 Direct payments to customers following Section 12 of The Care Act 2014 care assessment (for example, payments under Self-Directed Support or Individual Budgets) KCC's Constitution at 11.21 Discharging the obligations placed on the Monitoring Officer pursuant to the NGC 5 Constitution at 11.21 Monitoring Officer pursuant to the Constitution Constitution